This post is part of a collaboration with Visit Great Ocean Road.

 We rented a car for the duration of our trip to allow us the flexibility to get to all our destinations and take as long as we needed.
-I hope you’ll find this Great Ocean Road itinerary helpful when planning your adventure ☺
+We recommend you do the same, time permitting!

 Great Ocean Road Drive